pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-24-sailing-again.md

 {{< image src="IMG_8421.jpg" alt="The fishermen fortunately waited until daytime to go fishing" ratio="3x2" >}}

 Around 14:00 we arrived in Rabat.
 The swell creates huge waves over a sand bar at the entrance of the harbor.
 It's not always possible to enter, depending on the tide and the swell height.
-I called the marina for about 20 minutes on the VHF.
+I called the marina for about 20 minutes on the {{% explain "VHF" "very high frequency radio, the favorite means of communication at sea" %}}.
 They didn't answer, but they did send a pilot to guide us across the bar.
 We dodged small fishing boats while surfing behind the pilot.

 {{< image src="IMG_8437.jpg" alt="The pilot boat disappears behind a wave" ratio="3x2" >}}